Top Ten Time Management Mistakes

 Being able to handle many tasks and “multitasking” are actually two different things.

-It is important to be able to handle many tasks, after all, you have a lot of things to manage in direct sales – from organizing orders to hostess coaching to team buildinghowever none of these things need to be done at the same time!
+It is important to be able to handle many tasks, after all, you have a lot of things to manage in direct sales – from organizing orders to hostess coaching to team building –

 You must give each very important task its own time and focus until completion to make sure they are done accurately.